 There is a definite trend toward family offices outsourcing key functions as they look to benefit from customised portfolio reporting and enhanced fund structuring solutions.

 Ashmita Chhabra is managing director of business development for the Asia Pacific region at Apex Fund Services (Singapore) Pte.
-Ltd.
+Ltd. and vice chair of the Singapore Fund Administrators Association.

 ©2019 funds global asia